-Our first report was released in February, 2012 and second in Feb 2013.
-Our target was to release the third report within 9-10 months of the completion of the fiscal year.
-Going forward, we will continue to publish the report within 6 months of completion of the fiscal year.
-However we were unable to publish the report within 10 months of completion of the fiscal year due to delay in data collection from various entities, subsequent verification and logistic issues.
+Essar Shipping discloses its sustainability performance on an annual basis i.e., within 10 months of close of the accounting year.
+Our last report (3rd) was released in Sept, 2014.
+We were unable to publish the fourth report within 10 months of completion of the fiscal year due to delay in data collection from various entities, subsequent verification and logistic issues.